karayabin/universe-snapshot/universe/Ling/LingTalfi/doc/api/Ling/LingTalfi/Kaos/Util/CommitWizard/commit.md

 ================

-public [CommitWizard::commit](https://github.com/lingtalfi/LingTalfi/blob/master/doc/api/Ling/LingTalfi/Kaos/Util/CommitWizard/commit.md)(string $planetDotName, string $commitMessage) : void
+public [CommitWizard::commit](https://github.com/lingtalfi/LingTalfi/blob/master/doc/api/Ling/LingTalfi/Kaos/Util/CommitWizard/commit.md)(string $planetDotName, string $commitMessage, ?array $options = []) : void

 Commits the given planet with the given message.

+Available options are:

+- increment: bool=true, whether to increment the version number in the readme's "history log" section
+- app: string=null, the path to the host application.
+If null, the value of the applicationPath property of this class will be used.